OfficeDev/Project-Accelerator/README.md

 When you deploy the report, ensure that your team will have access to it.
 [Learn more about sharing in Power BI](https://docs.microsoft.com/power-bi/collaborate-share/service-share-dashboards).

+### Modify the Project Accelerator – Reports menu to use the deployed template or any Power BI report

+#### Prerequisites

+1. Power BI report has been deployed to PowerBI.com
+2. A customized solution has been created to include the changes.
+To create a solution please review [Create a solution](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/create-solution).

+The Report menu currently points at a webresource file containing HTML with instructions on how to get the Power BI Template with the Accelerator.
+Since the websource is managed, it cannot be edited.
+There are two options to have the report bring up the Power BI report

+#### Updating the report menu via Power BI embedded report

+1. Sign into powerapps.com
+2. Select the environment containing the Accelerator
+3. Select solutions -> the customized solution -> Edit
+4. Select the Objects option
+5. New -> Dashboard -> Power BI embedded
+6. Give the report a named and choose the workspace/report and save
+7. If not already added, add the site map
+* Add existing -> more-> Site Map
+* Choose Project – msdyn_ProjectServiceCore
+* Click add
+8. Select the site map and click edit
+9. Select the Reports option under Reporting
+* Select Type = Dashboard
+* Default Dashboard = choose the report from the drop down
+* Save and close
+10. Click Publish
+11. Go back to the Project app and click Report
+12. The report will now show up along other reports in the environment

 ### Modify the Project Accelerator to use the deployed template

 The Accelerator already contains a placeholder for the Power BI template.
 Once you've deployed the Accelerator and the Power BI template, follow these steps to have the Power BI report appear in the Accelerator.